davidyarbrough/splendid-cards/README.md

 Use these names with the `--agents` parameter to specify which agents to use in your game:

 - **Greedy** (`greedy`): Always buys the most expensive card it can afford.
 This agent prioritizes cards with the highest total cost.
+When eligible for tiles, it selects the tile with the highest combined card requirement cost.

 - **Stingy** (`stingy`): Buys the cheapest card it can afford.
 This agent prioritizes cards with the lowest total cost, breaking ties by preferring cards with more diverse color requirements and higher points.
+When eligible for tiles, it selects the tile with the lowest combined card requirement cost.

 - **Random** (`random`): Makes random decisions from available legal moves.
 If any cards can be purchased immediately, it randomly selects one to buy.
 Otherwise, it takes 3 tokens of randomly selected colors (never GOLD tokens).
+When eligible for tiles, it randomly selects one of the available qualifying tiles.

 - **Value-Based** (`value`): Evaluates moves based on a heuristic value function.
 (Not yet implemented)